likhithkp/express.js-file-management-system/README.md

-# Simple Form and File Management with Express.js
+# Express.js File Management App

-This repository provides a basic web application built with Express.js that allows users to submit a form and manage files on the server.
-The application includes a simple form where users can input their name and an issue.
-Upon submission, the input is saved as a text file on the server.
-Additionally, the application displays the list of saved files.
+This repository provides a simple file management application built with Express.js.
+It demonstrates handling GET and POST requests, displaying and editing files, and implementing a basic form for submitting file data.

 ## Features

-- **Form Submission**: Users can submit a form with their name and issue.
-The input is saved as a text file on the server.
-- **File Management**: The server reads and displays a list of saved files.
-- **Error Handling**: Proper error handling for file read and write operations.
-- **EJS Templating**: Dynamic rendering of the file list using EJS.
+- **GET Routes**:
+  - `/` - Displays a list of files with options to read or edit.
+  - `/file/:filename` - Shows the content of a specific file.
+  - `/edit/:filename` - Provides a form to rename a file.

+- **POST Routes**:
+  - `/submit` - Submits a new file with the provided name and content.
+  - `/edit/:filename` - Submits changes to rename an existing file.

 ## Getting Started